Theresa May's Great Repeal Bill is the biggest political power grab of modern times

 - Campaign groups fear hard-won rights will be lost.

-LONDON — The government will on Thursday publish a White Paper on the Great Repeal Bill.
-The bill has been sold as a means of “taking back control” of UK laws from the EU.
+LONDON — The Great Repeal Bill has been sold as a means of “taking back control” of UK laws from the EU.
 In reality, it risks being the single biggest power grab by a British government in modern times.

 Repealing EU law is a minefield.